nwj/nwj.sh/content/til.md

 The [Diomede Islands](https://en.wikipedia.org/wiki/Diomede_Islands) are two remote islands, located roughly in the middle of the Bering Strait.
 The international date line runs directly between them, so despite being only 3.8 kilometers from each other, they observe a 20 or 21 hour time difference from each other.

 [Magnitogorsk](https://en.wikipedia.org/wiki/Magnitogorsk), literally "the City of the Magnetic Mountain", is an industrial city that served as the Soviet Union's primary steel production facility during World War Two.
 Also, the city's flag is [badass](https://en.wikipedia.org/wiki/Magnitogorsk#/media/File:Flag_of_Magnitogorsk_(Chelyabinsk_oblast).svg).

+[Shibam Hadramawt](https://en.wikipedia.org/wiki/Shibam_Hadramawt) is town in Yemen known for its mudbrick high-rise buildings.
+These houses, which range from 5 to 11 storeys, are among the tallest mudbrick structures in the world, and are unusually old examples of vertical construction.

 ### Technology